 Molinari has exhibited her work in various galleries and cultural centers, including MACBA, Centro Cultural Recoleta, Muntref, Casa Nacional del Bicentenario, Laboratorio Festival, Centro Cultural Rojas, Centro Cultural San Martín, Universidad Torcuato Ditella, and Centro Cultural Kirchner.
 She has also participated in festivals such as FASE, SONAR, MUTEK.AR, Mutek Montreal, CASO, Parque España Cultural Center.
 She has given talks at the University of Palermo, the University of Fine Arts of Rosario and the University of Tres de Febrero.
 She has conducted workshops on the transition from digital image to light and is a professor of the Master's Degree in Electronic Arts at Untref, the Master's Degree in Interactive Design at Fadu and the Bachelor's Degree in Design at Ditella.

-Molinari has been a member of the Amplify D.A.I. platform for female and non-binary digital artists since 2019.
-Between 2020 and 2023, she developed a virtual reality project called "Sensitive Superpositions" with Canadian artist Erin Gee, with the support of Amplify D.A.I. and the Canada Council.
+Between 2020 and 2023 she developed a virtual reality project called "Sensitive Superpositions" with Canadian artist Erin Gee, with the support of the Canada Council.
 They are currently developing a multimedia performance based on this project.
-In 2022, Molinari won first prize at the MediaLab CCEBA for electronic art projects for her LandArt installation called "FOTOESFERAS", which was on display in Buenos Aires through 2022 and is currently on display in Rosario.
+In 2022, Molinari won first prize at the MediaLab CCEBA for electronic art projects for her LandArt installation called "FOTOESFERAS", which was on display in Buenos Aires and Rosario during 2022 and 2023.
+Since 2022 she is a founding partner of Piso29, a space for artists and designers obsessed with technology.